wieslawsoltes/AvaloniaBook/Chapters/Chapter10.md

 # 10. Working with resources, images, and fonts

 Goal
-- Know how to package and reference app assets with avares URIs.
+- Master `avares://` URIs, `AssetLoader`, and resource dictionaries so you can bundle assets cleanly.
-- Display raster images (PNG/JPG) and prefer vector for icons where possible.
+- Display raster and vector images, control caching/interpolation, and brush surfaces with images.
-- Bundle and use custom fonts; understand FontFamily and the “#FaceName” syntax.
+- Load custom fonts, configure `FontManagerOptions`, and support fallbacks.
-- Understand DPI scaling in Avalonia and how to keep images/text crisp.
+- Understand DPI scaling, bitmap interpolation, and how RenderOptions affects quality.

-What you’ll build
-- A small gallery view that shows:
-  - A raster logo with Image.
-  - A circular avatar using ImageBrush.
-  - A vector icon drawn with Path.
-  - Headings styled with a bundled custom font.
+- Hook resources into theming (DynamicResource) and diagnose missing assets quickly.

+Why this matters
+- Assets and fonts give your app brand identity; doing it right avoids blurry visuals or missing resources.
+- Avalonia's resource system mirrors WPF/UWP but with cross-platform packaging; once you know the patterns, you can deploy confidently.

 Prerequisites
-- You can edit App.axaml and a Window/UserControl (Ch.
-3–7).
+- You can edit `App.axaml`, views, and bind data (Ch.
+3-9).
-- Basic XAML and binding familiarity (Ch.
-5–9).

-1) Project assets and avares URIs
-- Avalonia embeds UI assets as AvaloniaResource and addresses them using the avares:// URI scheme.
-- Start by organizing files under an Assets folder:

-Assets/
-- Images/
-  - logo.png
-  - avatar.png
-- Fonts/
-  - Inter.ttf

-- Ensure your project includes these as AvaloniaResource.
-Most templates already include a wildcard.
-If not, add:
+- Familiarity with MVVM and theming (Ch.
+7) helps when wiring assets dynamically.

+## 1. `avares://` URIs and project structure

+Assets live under your project (e.g., `Assets/Images`, `Assets/Fonts`).
+Include them as `AvaloniaResource` in the `.csproj`:

 ```xml
 <ItemGroup>